electron/electron/docs/api/remote.md

 ```

 But you may be surprised to find that the file written was corrupted.
 This is
-because when you called `fs.writeFile`, you thought `buf` was a `Buffer`, but
+because when you called `fs.writeFile`, thinking that `buf` was a `Buffer` when
-indeed it was a remote buffer, and it would be converted to string before it was
+in fact it was a remote buffer, and it was converted to string before it was
-written to file.
+written to the file.
 Since `buf` contained binary data and could not be represented
-by UTF-8 encoded string, the written file would be corrupted.
+by a UTF-8 encoded string, the written file was corrupted.

-The workaround is to write the `buf` in browser process, where it is a real
+The work-around is to write the `buf` in the browser process, where it is a real
 `Buffer`:

 ```javascript